Frequently Asked Questions

 Who is at risk?

 Everyone with female reproductive organs is at risk for developing a gynecologic cancer.
-The American Cancer Society estimated that there will be about 110,070 new cases diagnosed and approximately 32,120 deaths from gynecologic cancers in the United States during 2018.
+The American Cancer Society estimates about 109,000 new cases diagnosed and approximately 33,000 deaths from gynecologic cancers in the U.S. each year.